phydev/mice/README.md

 ## Example 2: distribution plot for the sample data
 After imputation you should make diagnostic plots and check the distribution of the multiply imputed datasets comparing with the complete case data.
-Bellow you can find the plot for the example we provide in this directory in the /tests directory:
+Bellow you can find the plot for the example we provide in  /tests directory:

 ```python
 import seaborn as sns